cal-cs184-student/hw-webpages-sp24-ashmchiu/hw3.md

     </tr>
   </table>
 </div>

+We realized this was an error as we had kept our original code from [Task 3](/hw3.md#task-3-direct-lighting-with-uniform-hemisphere-sampling) to add to outgoing light if there was an intersection between the ray and the light--however, we soon realized we should only add to outgoing light if it were the opposite since this would mean there wouldn't be any obstruction from the light to the desired <code class="language-plaintext highlighter-rouge">hit_point</code>.

 Running <code class="language-plaintext highlighter-rouge">./pathtracer -t 8 -s 64 -l 32 -m 6 -f {filename}.png -r 480 360 ../dae/sky/{filename}.dae</code> for importance sampling lights gave these three renders.
 <div align="center">